KonradGalczynski/Learning/articles/extensionMethodsTesting.md

     }
 }
 ```
-This is a very simple decorator for `IJobRestClient` which apart from running a job with extension method reports its status to some sink (for example remote network location).
+`ReportingJobRunner` run job using `IJobRestClient` and then reports summary to provided sink.
 Unit testing for such a simple decorator should be pretty easy, yes?
 It is not so easy as the extension method `RunJobAsync` cannot be mocked.
 The only solution for this is to mock `IJobRestClient` in a way that guarantees expected `RunJobAsync` behavior.
 Having that said let's write a unit test that checks if a proper summary is reported.

 ```
 [Test]